Text version of this lessonExpand

 Core takeaway

-SEO is not “do everything a little.”
+SEO is not do everything a little.
 It is a priority game.
 Remove blockers first, get the pages and content right next, and use data to decide what to do after that.

 Concept deepening: in beginner SEO, sequence matters more than action count

-Forum posts often list a long set of SEO actions: publish content, build links, rewrite titles, install plugins, improve tool scores.
+case review posts often list a long set of SEO actions: publish content, build links, rewrite titles, install plugins, improve tool scores.
 At the beginner stage, the bigger risk is not doing too few actions.
 It is doing them in the wrong order.
 If a site cannot be crawled and indexed properly, advanced content expansion and link building are premature.
 If keywords and page types are not matched, publishing more pages can create overlap.

 The right beginner priority order